-Blepharoplasty, or eyelid surgery, is the ultimate solution for droopy eyelids.
-The procedure can be completed for either the upper or lower eyelids, and for some patients, if needed – both.
+The procedure can be completed for either the upper or lower eyelids and, for some patients if needed, both.
 The blepharoplasty procedure typically involves the removal of excess skin, fat, and muscle surrounding the eye area.

 In addition, you gain the advantage of having eyes that make you look younger and feel more beautiful!